Legal

 Frequently, after executing a power of attorney, an individual may seek to revoke the power of attorney.
 The reason for the revocation could be due to the person's distrust of the agent, a change in circumstances or to appoint a different agent.
 In any instance, here are the steps you must take to do so.

-4 Steps to Revoke a POA
+4 Steps to Revoke a Poa

-1. Retrieve the power of attorney one seeks to revoke
+1. Retrieve the Power of Attorney One Seeks to Revoke

 Review the power of attorney in order to verify the name of the person or persons named as the agent.

 Either a written or typed letter may be utilized, and you should send the letter by certified mail, return receipt requested, so that you have proof that the agent received the letter.
-It is also a good idea to verbally advise the agent that the power of attorney is no longer in effect.
+It is also a good thought to verbally advise the agent that the power of attorney is no longer in effect.

 You may wish to contact any entity with whom the agent may have dealt in order to ensure that that entity is aware of the fact that the agent no longer has any authority.